eric-wesche/UEZeroTurnLawnMowerSimulator/README.md

 For the level that I use, the grass, etc, I will find a way to allow you to create what you need.
 I will add the assets that I use if possible, however the level is too large so I will need to use git lfs.
 In the meantime, you could use the code here now and create your own level, or uses pieces of my code for your own work.
 You can see how I removed the grass to simulate cutting it in ReplaceOrRemoveGrass function of Mower3OffroadCar.cpp.

 For getting frame data, processing it (eg per pixel segmentation of objects) and sending to server see CaptureManager.h.
 My idea is to use this data in the python server to run an ml algorithm, and then as you can see I have the socket connect setup such that the python server sends values for left and right throttle to the car.
 You can see the car class and uncomment relevant code in order to see the server control the car instead of you.
 With this setup, you can either show the algo expert samples, or you can just have for example have an rl algorithm where the ai explores itself.
 You can also take control, thus for example getting it unstuck.

+# Sources
+I got the initial capture manager code from https://github.com/TimmHess/UnrealImageCapture/tree/master, however mine is heavily modified.

+# Contribution
+Feel free to make prs.
+There are many things to do for this project.

+I have not added per pixel depth (or distance to, say, different areas of the vehicle), however this could help: https://github.com/unrealgt/unrealgt/blob/master/Source/UnrealGT/Private/Generators/Image/GTDepthImageGeneratorComponent.cpp.

+I have not added machine learning algorithms to control the mower.
+You could for example add a reinforcement learning algorithm.

+I have a zero-turn mower and I intend to make it autonmous.
+If anyone wants to work on this or has done so, I am interested.